(Acute Abdominal Pain; Severe Stomach Ache; Abdominal Cramps; Surgical Abdomen)

 - Barium x-rays

-For symptom relief, mild analgesics may be prescribed to reduce pain, however many doctors may delay prescribing painkillers since details of the pain can help find its cause.
+You may be given pain relievers.
+However, many doctors may delay prescribing pain relievers, since details of the pain can help find its cause.
 Do not take any medication such as Tylenol or ibuprofen, and do not eat or drink until you have spoken with your doctor.

 Talk with your doctor about the best treatment plan for you.
 Depending on the underlying condition causing your acute abdomen, treatment options may include: